ohnosequences/scala-guide/notes.md

 ## Pattern Matching

 - When matching GADTs à la sealed trait, things basically doesn't work when the type is not uniform.
+- There are also issues with variant GADTs: see [Open GADTs and Declaration-site Variance: A Problem Statement](http://lampwww.epfl.ch/~hmiller/scala2013/resources/pdfs/paper5.pdf)

+Part of it is not directly related with variance though; see 7714 below

 #### related issues